 The algorithm favours accounts that it deems credible so do not be spammy, post broken links or use automation software.

 If you’re tweeting every day and providing value to your followers, the algorithm will reward you for it.
 If your tweets from the past week received engagement the algorithm will prioritize you further.
 It’s about showing up every day and adding value to a relevant audience.

 When you retweet and @reply other people and they respond, the algorithm will place any further tweets of yours in their timeline (provided they are following you).

 Engaging with other Twitter accounts ensures that the algorithm sees you as a contributor to the community.
 Don’t just tweet out and expect people to engage with you – go out and engage with others.

 While the LinkedIn algorithm hasn’t been on the end of as much controversy as Facebook or Twitter, it has certainly had a few hiccups along the way.

 In September 2016, LinkedIn was accused of showing a preference to men over women when looking for candidates using its search feature.

 A few months before that, LinkedIn users had fun and games with people who have names that are double entendres.
 Bart Simpson played no part in any of this.

 LinkedIn has perhaps been one of the most open social networks about how its algorithm works.

-What is telling from this post is that LinkedIn uses human intervention as well as its algorithm to determine content quality.
+What is telling from the March 2017 post is that LinkedIn uses human intervention as well as its algorithm to determine content quality.